 This year I read three books by Ali Smith, Artful, Spring and Hotel World.
 I loved them all but if I have to pick a favourite I'd pick Hotel World.
 Next year I plan to read three more books by Ali Smith.

 Sander Kollaard: Uit het leven van een hond

 Lydia Davis: Collected Stories

-Uit het leven van een hond won a major Dutch literary award so I decided to also read.
+Uit het leven van een hond won a major Dutch literary award so I decided to also read it.
 Boring and stupid would still be too much praise.
 It just shows the group think of Dutch critics.
-I was unimpressed when I read the collected stories of Lydia Davis.
-I'd completely forgotten I'd read it and noticed it while browsing the list of books I'd read this year.
+I was unimpressed when I read the collected stories of Lydia Davis earlier this year.
+As a matter of fact I'd completely forgotten I'd read it and noticed it while browsing the list of books I'd read this year.
 Utterly forgettable.